 Despite sharing similarities, viatical and life settlements cater to different demographics and pay different payouts.
 Viatical settlements are designed for individuals suffering from a serious or chronic illness.

 On the other hand, life settlements are designed for individuals aged 75 or above without significant health issues, who no longer require or can afford their life insurance policy.
-Payouts for viatical settlements are generally higher than those for life settlements due to the shorter life expectancy of the policyholder.
+Payouts for viatical life settlements are generally higher than those for life settlements due to the shorter life expectancy of the policyholder.

 Understanding the differences between these two types of settlements can help policyholders determine which option is best suited to their unique circumstances and financial needs.